wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Changelog ==
+= vCita Contact Form Version 4.0.0 =
+ * Completely new design with more widget options for your site
+ * Compatibility with WordPress 4.3.1

 = vCita Contact Form Version 3.10.0 =
  * Compatibility with WordPress 4.3
  * Scheduling form customization per service